 The event was coorganised and introduced by Rob Cowley and colleague Jon Phillips, who works on the Urban Energy Transformations research project in South Africa.

-We are preparing a short report based on the audience discussion, which will be circulated to those who came along, and will also be available to download from this website.
+We have published a short report based on the audience discussion, which has been circulated to those who came along.
 A video of the introductory presentations is also available to watch on YouTube, and the slides are available as a pdf here.